JacobKnox/Robby-BFS/README.md

-# Homework-2
+# Breadth First Search with Robby
-Code for AI 1 Homework 2
+Our solution to Homework 2 for Introduction to Artificial Intelligence.
+Given starter code and instructions (csc3520_hw2_f23.pdf), robby_search.py implements breadth first search to solve mazes like world0.txt.